-The information in Table 25, provided by NHSE&I, has been used to demonstrate how many community pharmacies per locality have signed up to provide the Advanced Services.
+The information in Table 26, provided by NHSE&I, has been used to demonstrate how many community pharmacies per locality have signed up to provide the Advanced Services.
 Details of individual pharmacy providers can be seen in Appendix A. As discussed in Section 1.4.1.2 these services are voluntary for community pharmacies to provide.
-Please note, this is snapshot at a moment in time and therefore is likely to change as more providers sign up to provide services listed below.

-Note: Community pharmacy C-19 LFD distribution service stopped on 1 April 2022, and C-19 medicine delivery service stopped on 5 March 2022, at 23:59, and these services have therefore not been included in Table 25.
+Note: Community pharmacy COVID-19 lateral flow distribution service stopped on 1 April 2022, and COVID-19 medicine delivery service stopped on 5 March 2022, at 23:59, and these services have therefore not been included in Table 26.

-Table 25: Providers of Advanced Services in Islington (2021-22)
+Table 26: Providers of Advanced Services in Islington (2021-22)

-Percenage of community pharm providers bocality (number of pha

-Advanced Service North (15 Central (17) outh (1 3)

-NMS 80% 100% ٨

-Community pharmy seasonal influenza vaccinatio 73% 76% 4%

-CPCS 73% 71%

-Hypertension case- inding service 40% 35% 9%

-Smoking cessation dvanced Service 13% 18% 5%
+Advanced Service Percentage of community pharmacy providers by locality (number of pharmacies) North (15) Central (17) South (14)^ New Medicine Service (NMS) 80% 100% 86% Community pharmacy seasonal influenza vaccination 73% 77% 50% Community Pharmacist Consultation Service (CPCS) 73% 71% 50% Hypertension case-finding service 40% 35% 36% Smoking cessation Advanced Service 13% 18% 14%

-\ This includes CPCS and GP CPCS consultations
+^{} This includes CPCS and GP CPCS consultations